ngscheurich/active_record_yaml/README.md

 # ActiveRecordYAML

-An easy to use, YAML-based record storage solution, with ActiveRecord-like features
+ActiveRecordYAML is an easy to use, YAML-based record storage solution for Rails applications with an ActiveRecord-like query interface.

 ---